FAITH BROADCASTING NETWORK

 FBN Chief Engineer Bernie Marston and Assistant Chief Engineer Joe Snelson installing the KVOF transmitter atop San Bruno Mountain

 The demand of increased Christian programming for the five broadcast stations owned by Faith Center was met through the construction of a television production center.
 Production in the church auditorium was becoming very labor intensive as it required setting up lights and sets for productions but then having to tear everything down for Wednesday and Sunday church services.
 This also required the disassembling and reassembly of the rows of folding chairs to accommodate the attendees of the church services.
-In circa 1973 Faith Center acquired the former Glendale Hardware store located at 730 East Broadway in Glendale.
+In circa 1973 Faith Center acquired the former Glendale Hardware store located in Glendale.
 The building was refurbished and converted into a three studio production facility.
 A microwave link was installed between the production center and Faith Center which allowed live broadcasts to originate from there.

 While the season for the Glendale based Faith Broadcasting Network may have passed the life changing effects of the gospel of Jesus Christ conveyed through the programs produced and aired by FBN continues in the lives of believers that watched.
 The good news of salvation through Christ never changes or goes out of date.
 Many of the FBN team have moved on and continue to play active parts in media ministry and broadcasting across the country and around the world.